-These particular designed circles evoke what can be left by the arrival of aliens on Earth.
+These particularly designed circles evoke what can be left by the arrival of aliens on Earth.
 This phenomenon was massively broadcasted through social networks such as Weibo, WeChat … and also on the Chinese TV channels news.

 The author behind these circles is none other than the famous German brand BMW.
-What is the relationship with OVNI circles and cars?
+What is the relationship between OVNI circles and cars?
 It was at the launch of the new BMW 1 Series characterized as “unique” and that is the reason that explains the design of these particular circles.

 Here is the video below

 A 72 years model for American Apparel